JanuarySnow/Nomad/README.md

 There is no settlement building at all, except for at Vault 88 or Mechanists Lair.
 Player housing is currently a work in progress ( I need to find a good replacement for settlement building in home plate for example )

+There are no Minutemen anymore, no Preston.
+I found that questline to be more focused on settlement building and (as above) that wasnt the focus of this list, its a distraction and it feels out of character for main story, it just felt a bit silly and lessened the feeling of survival in the wasteland.

 You will not get the good pistols appearing in loot until level 10+, and rifles level 20+

 good pre-war guns sell for a lot and cost a lot, but are rarer to drop - they are the guns that (generally) are of a much higher quality and jam far less.